damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 ### Illustration

 Illustrate your examples, with code blocks or screenshots.
 Be consistent along your examples.
-E.g., if you are using a generic URL to exemplify your steps `domain.com`, be consistent and keep it `domain.com`, through the post.
+E.g., if you are using a generic URL to exemplify your steps `domain.com`, be consistent and keep it `domain.com`, throughout the post.

 **Important security point:** Do not expose your personal details by using your real tokens or security credentials.